Stolen fire hydrant: The odd crime caught on video - NewsBreak

 According to a police report, the incident happened at about 1 p.m. on Aug.
 6 in the 1300 block of Baier Avenue.

-“Why one would think they could do it in the middle of the afternoon?” questioned Chief Andrew Turowski, who also noted the neighborhood is busy at that time of day.Warning for fans ahead of Thursday’s Chiefs preseason game
+“Why one would think they could do it in the middle of the afternoon?” questioned Chief Andrew Turowski, who also noted the neighborhood is busy at that time of day.No action needed: Power bills going down for 500K Ohioans

 The video shows two women loading the fire hydrant into the trunk of a gold Chevy.